henryivesjones/sam-slash-slack/README.md

 ## Response visibility

-Slack slash command responses can be made visible only to the requestor, or to the entire channel. `slash-slack` adds the ability for any command to be made visible with the `--visible` flag.
+Slack slash command responses can be made visible only to the requestor, or to the entire channel. `sam-slash-slack` adds the ability for any command to be made visible with the `--visible` flag.

 ## Response formatting

-Slack expects responses to be in the Slack Block Kit format. `slash-slack` will automatically convert your string responses into slack `mrkdown` blocks.
+Slack expects responses to be in the Slack Block Kit format. `sam-slash-slack` will automatically convert your string responses into slack `mrkdown` blocks.

 # Deployment